 While clearly the nature of the question is obsessively focused on a particular form of relationship, that of the romantic, this myopic dedication hides a broader reality: we all, every one of us, are in a relationship each and every moment of every day for the entirety of our lives.
 Further, not only are we in relationship, the very nature of our being is such that there would be no “I” without that foundation of relationship.
-This truly cannot be overstated and the power of it is easily overlooked due to its unconscious acceptance.
+This truly cannot be overstated and it’s so fundamental to our lives that we often don’t consider how powerful such a fact is.
 Our relational reality is like gravity, so pervasive, so utterly necessary for life as we know it, that the sheer size of it is hidden from us even as it guides and pulls every manifestation of our behavior.
-In fact, our brains seem to be hard-wired to conceal this metaphysical reality through the narrative construction of a central “I.”

 Psychologists call these patterns heuristics, models of thinking that guide the formation of our narratives from amidst the gluttony of facts constantly impinging upon us.
 In the year after the attacks in the United States of 9/11, people in fear for their lives over possible airplane attacks took to the streets in their vehicles.
 This infusion of steel-encased fear resulted in a statistical uptick of traffic deaths above the average that actually was six times more than the number of those who died in the planes in the attack.
 The “example rule” heuristic, that situations are more prevalent if they can be immediately recalled, here resulted in needless suffering and yet not a single person thought at the time they were acting in anything other than their best interests.
 The grand “I” hiding from a world of interconnection was triumphant.